shirleyzzr1/FinalProject/README.md

 To build your own apk file

-1.Clone the repository
+1.git clone the repository

-2.Open the Project in Unity
+2.Open the Project in Unity(There will be some errors because OpenCVForUnity is not imported yet, continue open the project and exit safe mode once opened)

-3.In Build Settings-Player Setting,uncheck multi-threaded rendering and set Write Permission to external
+3.Import OpenCVForUnity Package

-4.Select platform to be Android to build apk file , and add the Menu scene under Assets/Scenes and for Rehabilitation game demo or Add shoeDetection scene to  for shoe detection demo.
+4.Switch platform to be Android to build apk file , and add the Menu scene under Assets/Scenes and for Rehabilitation game demo or Add shoeDetection scene to  for shoe detection demo.

 ### Modification